koenrane/KR-new-site/content/import/steering-llama-2-with-contrastive-activation-additions.md

 ![](https://res.cloudinary.com/lesswrong-2-0/image/upload/f_auto,q_auto/v1/mirroredImages/v7f8ayBxLhmMFRzpa/uidocxp1iwtdztmkdlch)
 <br/>Figure: The effects of subtracting or adding a "sycophancy vector" to one bias term.

-**TL;DR:** By just adding e.g. a "sycophancy vector" to one bias term, we outperform supervised finetuning and few-shot prompting at steering completions to be more or less sycophantic.
+By just adding e.g. a "sycophancy vector" to one bias term, we outperform supervised finetuning and few-shot prompting at steering completions to be more or less sycophantic.
 Furthermore, these techniques are complementary: we show evidence that we can get all three benefits at once!

 **Summary:** By adding e.g. a sycophancy vector to one of the model's bias terms, we make Llama-2-{7B, 13B}-chat more sycophantic.
 We find the following vectors:

 1. Hallucination
 2. Sycophancy
 3. Corrigibility
 4. Power-seeking
 5. Cooperating with other AIs
 6. Myopia
 7. Shutdown acceptance.

 These vectors are[^1] highly effective, as rated by Claude 2: